AviatrixSystems/Docs/HowTos/controller_ha.rst

 * How do I ensure that lambda is pointing to the right backup?

-	In the AWS Lambda, verify if the INST_ID environment variable is updated correctly to the current controller instance ID.
+	In the AWS Lambda, verify if the INST_ID environment variable is updated correctly to the current controller instance ID and the PRIV_IP environment variable is updated to the current controller private IP.

 * Where do I find logs related to controller H/A ?